musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 The LeNet-5 model tuned and trained on the original training and validation sets without any data augmentation applied.
 In the [training process](./trainer.py), stochastic gradient descent algorithm is used with mini-batch size of 128.
 Applying Xavier initialization for the weights gives the filexibility to choose larger learning rates ([X. Glorot and Y. Bengio, 2010](http://proceedings.mlr.press/v9/glorot10a.html)).
 Thus, applying Xavier initialization, the learning rate is taken as 0.1 with an exponential decay.
 An early stopping algorithm is implemented within a limit of 200 epochs.
 After the training, the test set is evaluated with the best model weights performed on the validation set.

-As the results, the best validation accuracy is 92.58% and the test accuracy with the best model is 91.18%.
+For LeNet-5, best validation accuracy is 92.58% and the test accuracy with the best model is 91.18%.
 The calculated f1-scores for each class can be seen below ([source](./Traffic_Sign_Classifier.ipynb)).

 ![lenet-f1-scores](./images/lenet-f1-scores.png)